Flying Officer Neil Treherne Lawrence, 129247, 144 Squadron, Royal Air Force Volunteer Reserve.

-Died 18th April 1944 aged 25 years and is commemorated on Panel 207 of the Runnymede Memorial which overlooks the River Thames on Cooper's Hill at Englefield Green between Windsor and Egham on the A308, 4 miles from Windsor.
+Flying Officer Lawrence died on the 18th April 1944 aged 25 years and is commemorated on Panel 207 of the Runnymede Memorial,3 which overlooks the River Thames on Cooper's Hill at Englefield Green between Windsor and Egham on the A308, 4 miles from Windsor.

 The Air Forces Memorial at Runnymede commemorates by name over 20,000 airmen who were lost in the Second World War during operations from bases in the United Kingdom and North and Western Europe, and who have no known graves.
 They served in Bomber, Fighter, Coastal, Transport, Flying Training and Maintenance Commands, and came from all parts of the Commonwealth.
 Some were from countries in continental Europe which had been overrun but whose airmen continued to fight in the ranks of the Royal Air Force.

 1. Extracted from the "Giggleswick Chronicle" Giggleswick School Magazine, Number 197, July 28th 1945.

 2. "Ossett Observer", 3rd February 1945